mmistakes/minimal-mistakes/_docs/05-configuration.md

 Enable breadcrumb links to help visitors better navigate deeply structure sites.
 Because of the fragile method of implementing them they don't always produce accurate links reliably.
 For best results:

 1. Use a category based permalink structure e.g. `permalink: /:categories/:title/`
-2. Manually create pages for each category or use a plugin like Jekyll Archive to auto-generate.
+2. Manually create pages for each category or use a plugin like [jekyll-archives][jekyll-archives] to auto-generate them.
 If these pages don't exist breadcrumb links to them will be broken.

 ![breadcrumb navigation example]({{ base_path }}/images/mm-breadcrumbs-example.jpg)